-The Compensation Committee establishes EBITDA, revenue and free cash flow goals because it believes these financial performance metrics are the best indicators of the Company's performance.
-The Company's EBITDA, revenue and free cash flow targets for fiscal 2011, as presented to the Compensation Committee, were approximately \$12 million, \$206 million and \$(1) million, respectively, and actual EBITDA, revenue and free cash flow results for fiscal 2011, as presented to the Compensation Committee were approximately \$(7) million, \$201 million and \$(12) million, respectively.
-Because the Company missed its EBITDA and free cash flow targets by a significant margin, the Compensation Committee determined to not pay bonuses to its Named Executive Officers under the 2011 Bonus Plan, even though the Named Executive Officers did meet the minimum threshold for the revenue target.
-In addition, the Compensation Committee elected not to adopt a Bonus Plan for fiscal 2012, due primarily to the adverse effects of the recent flooding at the Company's primary contract manufacturer in Thailand on the Company's operations, cash flow and its ability to meet customer demand for its fiber optics products.
+The Compensation Committee established EBIT and revenue goals because it believes these financial performance metrics are the best indicators of the Company's performance.
+The Company's EBIT and revenue targets for fiscal 2013, as presented to the Compensation Committee, were approximately \$28.6 million and \$228.8 million, respectively, and actual EBIT and revenue results for fiscal 2013, as presented to the Compensation Committee were approximately \$5 million, and \$168.1 million, respectively.
+Because the Company missed its EBIT and revenue targets, the Compensation Committee determined not to pay bonuses based on achievement of these targets to its Named Executive Officers under the 2013 Bonus Plan.